 Trawls are also particularly destructive and are estimated to catch 20 pounds of bycatch for every pound of target species.
 TED’s, or Turtle Excluder Devices have reduced sea turtle mortality in trawl fisheries but are not regulated worldwide.

 - You can help to eliminate fisheries bycatch by choosing seafood that is sustainable and fished according to regulations.
 Check out our resources on choosing sustainable seafood.

 - Pelagic (open ocean) longline fisheries are responsible for the critically endangered status of the Pacific leatherback.
 Light sticks are often used along the baited lines which attract the turtles, causing them to become hooked and drowned.
 Their population has declined by as much as 95% in the last couple of decades.

 - In 2001, an area off the West Coast of the United States was designated critical leatherback foraging habitat.
 These giants, migrating seasonally to the offshore waters of California and Oregon to feed on jellyfish, were falling victim to drift gillnet fisheries targeting tuna, swordfish, and sharks.
-Since the designation of this conservation area, there have been no documented leatherback deaths during the drift gillnet fishing season.
 The area extends from Monterey Bay, California to Lincoln City, Oregon.

 What is SEE Turtles?